G89Cl215/table-de-hash/README.txt

 It allows any subprogram to create, fill, map destroy a hash table.

-TO WHOM MIGHT WONDER: Hash tables are data structures that allow users to look up for any given data in constant time.
+TO WHOM MIGHT WONDER: Hash tables are data structures that allow users to look
+	up for any given data in constant time.
 They rely on cryptographic hash functions to give data a certain index.
 If the table(/array) is wide enough and certain parameters chosen in a smart manner (see load factor, size is a prime etc..), complex maths tells us there is a high probability the entry will be the only one coupled with the index it was filed at.
-This module takes no chance though, and avoids collision by chaining data with the same  The inconvenient of hash tables is the gigantic memory hog.
+This module takes no chance though, and avoids collision by chaining data with the same.
+	The main inconvenient of hash tables is the gigantic memory hog.

 It is fully independant and can be called in the shell by invocking functions of hash_module.h header.